Five shot during confrontation at Racine beach

 RACINE, Wis.
-(AP) - Five people were shot at a beach in Racine as an argument escalated to gunfire.
-Police say all five were taken to the hospital, but their conditions weren’t available.
+(AP) - Five people, including three juveniles, were shot at a beach in Racine as an argument escalated to gunfire.
+Police say all five, which also includes victims 18 and 20 years old, were taken to the hospital, but their conditions weren’t available.

 A witness tells The Journal Times the incident began with an argument between two people and the crowd around them encouraged the confrontation.